Our teachers raise scores. Yours is next.

 The best teachers in GRE prep

-Strategies in numeric entry and quantitative comparison show you how to think like the test.
+Numeric entry, quantitative comparison, and other key strategies show you how to think like the test.

 You get all the resources you could want, including a personalized study plan and the chance to do a full trial run of test day at a real a testing center.

 Individual attention from the most experienced teachers in test prep keeps you engaged—and accountable.

 Take a full GRE practice test at an official testing center, under the same conditions as the real thing.
 You'll leave nothing to chance, so nothing will throw you off on the big day.

 Breathe easy knowing that we believe in you.
 We are so confident in your success that if your score doesn't improve, we'll either give you your money back or let you continue your prep for free.
 For full eligibility requirements, visit kaptest.com/hsg.

 How you study for the GRE depends on your goals, preferred study style, schedule, and more.
 The best way to study for the GRE is to find a method that works for you, make a plan, and stick with it.
 You may want to study in a traditional classroom, live online, on your own, or even with a tutor.
 Your GRE study plan should include reviewing basic content, as well as realistic, computer-based practice.